 How to create a multilingual website.

 It's possible to create a multilingual website with Jimdo simply by editing your site's navigation.
 Follow the steps below to turn your existing Jimdo site into a multilingual website.
+For additional examples and ideas, read this article about building a multilingual website with Jimdo.

 You can add instant translations to your website with the Google Translate widget.
 Note that Google Translate's translations are not perfect and may contain blatant errors.
 If you need perfect translations, you'll need to have them done by a human rather than a widget.